Skip to content

 “The NCAA, in allowing institutions to create video-based publication agreements without any restriction on content, is opening Pandora’s box,” A&M’s request states.

-As you’ll recall from our initial post on the matter, Texas and ESPN’s biggest issue was ensuring they were completely compliant with NCAA bylaws in their desire to broadcast high school games.
+Recall that Texas and ESPN’s biggest issue was ensuring they were completely compliant with NCAA bylaws in their desire to broadcast high school games.
 However, observing even minor NCAA mishaps has already proven to be a challenge and Texas/ESPN subsequently put the idea on hold.

 Outside of the Lone Star state, the Pac-12 and Big Ten are awaiting the NCAA’s response with bated breath.
 Their own decision to broadcast high school games will be conditioned on the NCAA’s ruling.

-But what the NCAA will decide could alter the face of revenue-producing college athletics as we know it — more so than any conference realignment ever could.
+But what the NCAA will decide could alter the face of revenue-producing college athletics as we know it -- more so than any conference realignment ever could.

 With a handful of very powerful conference commissioners advocating the streamlining of the NCAA’s rulebook, an open world of high school broadcasts would be nothing short of counterproductive to those efforts.
 Getting rid of agents and runners would be impossible.